YecanLee/uce_applied_deep_learning/README.md

 ```

 To generate images (using **edited** diffusion models).
 You need to specify the edited
-model's weights by adding `-c path/to/checkpoint.pt`
+model's weights by adding `-c path/to/checkpoint.pt`.

+To use your own prompts, you need to prepare a csv file that has the same format as
+`data/prompts/cars_prompts.csv`.
+Then, you need to specify the path to this
+prompt csv the config: `generator.prompts_path=path/to/your/file.csv`.
+Or you modify it
+in terminal by using `--cfg-options generator.prompts_path=path/to/your/file.csv`.